Buena Vista: The Audio/Visual Experience

 Buena Vista was developed in a year long puppetry workshop program at the St. Ann’s Warehouse.
 It was a performative extension of the Constructed Landscapes, a live video performance of puppeteered backgrounds and landscapes.
 To house the landscapes, I build objects I called “Bucket Theaters” inspired by the interiors of sink traps, devices that collect debris and keep it from entering the sewer drain.

 The narrative of this experimental performance is a journey through time and space: zooming into a wall vent to discover a a planet, and within that, an illuminating light bulb.
-With no discernible figures, the performance is preoccupied with a series of Vistas made from domestic materials.
+Using only domestic materials, Buena Vista transforms the overlooked infrastructure of home into a poetic system of perception and wonder.

 Buena Vista: Part 2